How to Access Your Home Assistant files via Network Share

 Your main YAML configuration file is configuration.yaml, typically inside the config share.

-• Avoid editing hidden system folders (for example .storage) unless you know exactly what you’re changing.
+• Do not edit hidden system directories (such as .storage) unless you really know what you’re doing.

-• Change one thing at a time, then reload/restart and verify.
+• One change at a time, reload/restart and check.

 Troubleshooting checklist

-• Discovery doesn’t work: connect via IP instead of relying on “Network” browsing.
+• Discovery will not work: connect via IP rather than through the “Network” option for browsing.

-• Wrong credentials: Samba uses the add-on username/password, not your Home Assistant UI login.
+• Incorrect credentials: Samba employs the add-on username/password combo, not your Home Assistant login.

-• Some devices can’t connect: confirm they fall within your permitted IP ranges.
+• Some devices are unable to connect: make sure that they fall into your authorized IP range.

 Conclusion